rpires71/milestone2/README.md

   - File operations were failing due to CRLF line endings.
 Resolved by converting files with sed -i 's/\r$//' before making string replacements.
 - **ESLint "declared but never used" warning for searchCity**
   - Function is called from HTML onclick attributes, not within JS.
 Can be resolved by adding // eslint-disable-next-line no-unused-vars comment above the function declaration.
+- **Playwright**
+  - An attempt was made to test the website in Safari by installing Playwright within Visual Studio Code.
+Evidence of this is provided by the presence of a dedicated tests folder in the project's root directory.
+Owing to time constraints, this approach could not be pursued further.
+Nonetheless, the exercise proved valuable in demonstrating that website functionality can be tested across multiple browsers using well‑structured JavaScript code tests.

 ### What I would improve next